amita-shukla/blog-hugo/content/blog/2026-06-18--data-evolution-sql-is-back/index.md

 While Hadoop and Hive won over traditional data warehouses over scale, flexibility and cost, Hive was still slow.
 The ecosystem spent the next decade trying to recover the performance and usability that the traditional data warehouses had.

-While Hive was excellent to run ETL jobs that can run nightly over very high amounts of data, each Hive query job required a lot of setup overhead:
+Hive was excellent to run ETL jobs that can run nightly over very high amounts of data.
+But each Hive query job required a lot of setup overhead:
 - Submit query
 - Generate MR job
 - Launch containers